BASIS OF PRESENTATION

 The Company considers all highly liquid investments with a maturity date of three months or less to be cash equivalents.
 The fair values of these investments approximate their carrying values.

-The Company had $0.1 million of cash held in escrow at September 30, 2022.
-At December 31, 2021, the Company had cash of $5.1 million held in escrow, of which $5.0 million was an escrow deposit in connection with the acquisition of Kind.
+At June 30, 2022 and December 31, 2021, the Company had cash of $0.1 million and $5.1 million held in escrow, respectively.
+The amount recorded at December 31, 2021 included a $5.0 million escrow deposit in connection with the acquisition of Kind.

 Fair Value of Financial Instruments